Amirthavallikumar/PYTHON-PROJECTS/Simple Calculator-with-testing/README.md

-# Calculator-with-testing-trial
+# unit testing
-A very basic calculator with little testing using Unit testing in Python
+A very basic calculator code is tested using Unit test.

-This is a very basic calculator project in Python
+Testing is performed to follow and manage CI/CD pipelines.
+For better and clean code.

-Working on implementing Unit testing with some functions which worked well so far, working on it to implement further testing. also, working on try implementing with Py test.
+Working on implementing Unit testing with some functions which worked well so far, working on it to implement further  effective testing.